Where do I register to compete?

 What if I don’t want to race?

-Check out the West Marine Demo Zone to try all the new boards and gear from the best manufacturers in the business.
+Check out the Demo Zone to try all the new boards and gear from the best manufacturers in the business.
 And be sure to check out our exclusive clinics!
-Just bring your ID and credit card to keep on file for free demos all weekend.
+Just bring your ID and credit card to keep on file for FREE demos all weekend.
+There’s also our new, exclusive fitness zone.
+And if you just don’t feel like exercising head to the beer garden for drinks and music.
 Or stick around and watch high-action racing all day.

 What race should I do?